phuocthinh-boonievn/phuocthinh-boonievn/README.md

 ## 👋 Hi there, welcome to my github.
-## 🤖 I am Phuoc Thinh, an aspiring game developer and I am studying Software Engineering at FPT HCM University .
+## 🤖 I am Phuoc Thinh, an aspiring back-end game developer and I am studying Software Engineering at FPT HCM University .